m4nuC/async-busboy/README.md

 Promised based multipart form parser.
 Parsing logic relies on [busboy](http://github.com/mscdex/busboy), mainly inspired by [co-busboy](http://github.com/cojs/busboy).
 Ideal for async/await and koa2.

-As of today there is no support for direct piping of the request stream.
-The files are first written to disk (using os.tmpDir()).
-Not when the consumer stream drained the request stream, file will be automatically removed.
+Althought this feature is planned for the near future, as of today there is no support for directly piping of the request stream into a consumer.
+This is because the typical use case for which async-busboy has been created is forms mixing fields and files where fields must be processed (i.e. validated) before saving the file.
+The files are first written to disk using `os.tmpDir()`.
+When the consumer stream drained the request stream, file will be automatically removed otherwise the host OS should take care of the cleaning process.

 ## Examples